About this item

 - Why St. Pius V’s no-compromise approach toward both the Renaissance and Humanist corruption preserved the Church to this day

 - The behind-the-scenes story of the Council of Trent — the most dramatic conclave in the history of the Church

 - The role inquisitions played in the time of Pope Pius V and what they enabled him to accomplish

 - How St. Pius V dealt with stray bishops and how his rebukes and mandates led to meaningful reform of both their lives and the Church

-Professor de Mattei makes clear that Pope Pius V was so effective and so holy that no pontificate can be judged without measuring it against his.
+Professor de Mattei makes clear that Pope Pius V was so effective and so holy that no pontificate can be judged accurately without measuring it against his.
+In page after fascinating page, he shows contemporary Catholics what it means to be “a great pope” or “a saintly bishop.”
 Here, at last, is the complete life and times of one of the Church’s greatest prelates by one of her finest historians.